idia640/presentations/week04/PITCHME.md

 Note:

-Note the center tile on the top and the center one on the facing side.
+The center tile on the top and the center one on the facing side.

 ---